jamieblomerus/WP-Mobile-BankID-Integration/readme.txt

 == Changelog ==

+= 1.3 =
+* Added credits tab to admin page
+* Added more actions and filters to improve extensibility
+* Added privacy features
+* Fixed bug which made it impossible to update personal identity number in user settings
+* Added official support for the Windows platform
+* Resolved authentication button bug
+* Updated "Personal number" to "Personal identity number" in the user settings

 = 1.2 =
 * Added support for API version 6.0 while removing support for API version 5.1.
 * Fixed some errors being thrown on activation and deactivation of the plugin.